-The initiative expects to grow the percent of women working in the construction trades and entering into and completing apprenticeship programs, and will work to promote policies and practices that ensure women and people of color find equitable, inclusive, and respectful working conditions.
-The teams will work to leverage expanded resources to support pre-apprenticeship training and other essential supportive services, and provide guidance to project owners, public agencies, apprenticeship programs, unions, and contractors on best practices to increase opportunities for women to be prepared to enter and succeed in the skilled trades.
+The initiative expects to grow the percent of women working in the construction trades and entering into and completing apprenticeship programs, and is working to promote policies and practices that ensure women and people of color find equitable, inclusive, and respectful working conditions.
+The teams are seeking to leverage expanded resources to support pre-apprenticeship training and other essential supportive services, and provide guidance to project owners, public agencies, apprenticeship programs, unions, and contractors on best practices to increase opportunities for women to be prepared to enter and succeed in the skilled trades.
 The initiative will promote tradeswomen retention with mentorship, peer support, guidance and skill building to advance in skilled trade occupations.
 The Initiative is guided by the goals set forth in the Framework for Promoting Workforce

 Equity and Inclusion for Infrastructure Projects (Framework for Infrastructure Workforce Equity).